Lung Cancer Symptoms

 Stage 2 Lung Cancer Symptoms

-Stage 2 tumors may be slightly larger than those in stage 1 and have begun to spread to nearby lymph nodes.
-However, the cancer has not yet spread to other organs.
+Stage 2 tumors may be slightly larger than those in stage 1, and the cancer could start to spread to nearby lymph nodes and organs.
+Stage 2 lung cancer symptoms include cough, pain in the chest, and difficulty breathing.

 *Located in lining of the lungs